-Taking into account Eskom's balance sheet limitations and its generation plants reaching end of design life in future, a clear strategy must be developed as part of unbundling to enable Eskom's participation in the development of new generation capacity in the IRP.
+Strategy must be developed as part of the unbundling to enable Eskom to participate in the development of new generation capacity in line with the IRP.

 2.7 MUNICIPALITIES AND RELATED ISSUES

 2.7.1 Access

 South Africa still has 3-million households without access to grid-based electricity.
 Electrification through non-grid connections has been effective in providing lighting and small power, but it is inappropriate for providing thermal energy for cooking and space heating.
 A significant thermal energy load still needs to be provided for, by providing solutions side by side by with off-grid technologies, particularly in those areas that are too remote to build grid-based infrastructure.
 Electricity is not efficient carrier for meeting the thermal load related to cooking, space and water heating.